 Most people hate budgeting.
-It forces us to limit ourselves and we have been programmed to believe and act as if everything exists in infinite abundance, and we ought to have it now.
-I propose a very simple, easy to implement budget.The ultimate household budget has two categories:
+It forces us to limit ourselves and we have been programmed to believe and act as if everything exists in infinite abundance, and we ought to have it now, if not sooner.
+But look at where that has gotten us.

 Without these basics, many die every day.
 Every human ought to have them, and in a sane world every one would.
 If you have them, you are doing better than about one billion people on the planet.